 - State: uniaxial, biaxial, triaxial or spatial.

-The stresses under Origin are categorized as normal and shear stresses (when considering the strength of materials, the type of stress is of interest irrespective of its cause).
+Further, stresses pertaining to origin are categorized as normal and shear stresses (when considering the strength of materials, the type of stress is of interest irrespective of its cause).
 In addition, stresses can be subdivided according to the states described above.

-Unlike other stresses named after their origin –e.g. bending stress, torsion stress – tensile stress (positive) and compressive stress (negative) occur without any external forces being involved.
+Unlike other stresses named after their origin, e.g., bending stress, torsion stress, etc., – tensile stress (positive) and compressive stress (negative) occur without any external forces being involved.
 These comprise normal and shear stresses.

-Residual stress (or inherent stress) can be produced due to the internal effects of force, e.g.:
+Residual stress (or inherent stress) can occur due to the internal effects of force, e.g.:

-- from non-uniform changes in volume in heat-treated parts during the hardening of steel,
+- from non-uniform volume changes in heat-treated parts during the hardening of steel,

 - with welded or forged parts, through mechanical processing,